Live seq: Live-cell transcriptome analysis

 Live-cell sampling with a FluidFM Nanosyringe preserves cell viability.

 To establish Live-seq as a tool for time resolved gene expression analysis, as a first step, the authors set out to show that the method for taking a biopsy preserves cell viability without disruption of the physiology of the cell studied.
 To start off, the viability after taking a biopsy was assessed for all the cell types used: primary mouse adipose stem and progenitor cells (ASPCs) before and after differentiation, IBA (Interscapular Brown Adipose) cells (fibroblasts) and from quiescent and LPS stimulated macrophage-like RAW264.7 cells.
 They observed consistent results across three cell types, with viability percentages falling between 85% to 89% for extraction volumes ranging between 1.2 pL to 5.0 pL (mean values) (Table 1).
 The fact that a cell is resilient enough to have a small biopsy taken from its cytoplasm was already shown by Guillaume-Gentil et al. 2016.
 [1] In this paper, the authors examined the cell’s survival as a function of the cell mean extracted volume.
-They showed that after taking up to 4.0 pL from the cytoplasm of HeLa cells, 82% remained viable for over 5 days and behaved similarly compared to non-extracted neighborin cells.
+They showed that after taking up to 4.0 pL from the cytoplasm of HeLa cells, 82% remained viable for over 5 days and behaved similarly compared to non-extracted neighboring cells.
 (Table 1) In this case, the authors hypothesized that the observed lethality of the method likely resulted from the high extraction volume that represented a large proportion of the cells mean volume of 4.4pL.
 In addition, they showed that a HeLa cell following the extraction of 2.9 pL, divided normally after ~30 hours, similarly to its non-extracted neighboring cells.
 [1]

 Live-seq: Live-cell transcriptome analysis with single-cell cytoplasmic biopsies